What is BYOD and Why is Bring Your Own Device So Important?

 The time may come when you need to ensure that ex-employees no longer have access to company data.

 Be sure to prepare accordingly.
-A clear recruitment and retention plan can help, which includes how best to handle when employees leave.
+Building a recruitment and retention plan can help, which includes how best to handle when employees leave.

 There are clear advantages and disadvantages to a BYOD company policy, but for field service engineers the advantages are obvious.
 The implementation of quality field service software systems will go a long way toward mitigating any initial risks.